When a DNA Test Shatters Your Identity

 But not all biological parents want to be found.
 In conversations and correspondence with more than two dozen people for this story, I heard of DNA tests that unearthed affairs, secret pregnancies, quietly buried incidents of rape and incest, and fertility doctors using their own sperm to inseminate patients.
 These secrets otherwise would have—or even did—go the grave.
 “It’s getting harder and harder to keep secrets in our society,” says CeCe Moore, a prominent genetic genealogist who consults for the television show “Finding Your Roots.”
 “If people haven’t come to that realization, they probably should.”

-St. Clair told me she sees it as a generational shift.
+St Clair told me she sees it as a generational shift.
 The generation whose 50-year-old secrets are now being unearthed could not have imagined a world of $99 mail-in DNA kits.
 But times are changing, and the culture with it.
 “This generation right now and maybe the next 15 years or so, there’s going to be a lot of shocking results coming out.
 I’d say in 20 years time it’s going to dissipate,” she predicted.
 By then, our expectations of privacy will have caught up with the new reality created by the rise of consumer DNA tests.

-But until then, hundreds, maybe thousands, of people like St. Clair are left to piece together their family histories, containing the fallout of a DNA test however they can.
+But until then, hundreds, maybe thousands, of people like St Clair are left to piece together their family histories, containing the fallout of a DNA test however they can.
 The best help, many have found, is each other.

 “It was better than therapy,” Dawn, 54, says of joining the DNA NPE Friends group.
 “I tried therapy.
 It didn’t work.”
 (The Atlantic agreed to identify by first name only the people who have not revealed their misattributed parentage to friends and family.)
 Therapists, friends—they all had trouble understanding why the revelation mattered so much.
 When Dawn told her close friends that her biological father had Italian heritage, they joked about making cannoli.
 “They don’t understand the gravity,” she says.
 She herself didn’t quite understand until it happened to her either.
 Dawn had spent her whole life suspecting her father was not her biological father, yet the revelation still left her unmoored.
 “The very foundation of who I thought I was was ripped out from under me,” she says.
-“Until that moment, I had no idea how much stock I had put in my family to identify to find who I was.”
+“Until that moment, I had no idea how much stock I had put in my family to identify and to find who I was.”

-In the Facebook group that St. Clair now runs with several admins, she does stress the group is not substitute for therapy.
+In the Facebook group that St Clair now runs with several admins, she does stress the group is not substitute for therapy.
 She advocates getting professional help, even describing to me at length over the phone how to find employee assistance programs for free counseling.
 But as the group’s creator, she has become a de facto tribe-mother-counselor-guru.
 Members of the group would repeat her mantras (“We’re not a dirty little secret”) back to me.
-And they often started sentences with “Catherine says…” before reciting some bit of her advice.
+And they often started sentences with “Catherine says ... ” before reciting some bit of her advice.

-I asked St. Clair if she had any professional training for this, and she laughed, saying no. But she grew up in a family that fostered a lot of kids and taking care of an adopted younger sister with cerebral palsy has taught her to let go of anger.
+I asked St Clair if she had any professional training for this, and she laughed, saying no. But she grew up in a family that fostered a lot of kids and taking care of an adopted younger sister with cerebral palsy has taught her to let go of anger.
 And she reinforces this in the Facebook group, quickly deleting unsupportive comments.
-“Angry only hurts you,” she says.
+“Anger only hurts you,” she says.
 “That’s why I push so hard with my group.”

 Lisa, 44, admits she is still trying to go of that anger.
 She had always felt out of place in her family.
 Her hair—which she always straightened—was naturally fine and curly, her skin dark.
 “People would think I’m Hispanic, and would speak Spanish to me on the street,” she says.
-So when an DNA test in 2015 revealed her biological father was likely African American, it clicked into place.
+So when a DNA test in 2015 revealed her biological father was likely African American, it clicked into place.
 But her mom denied it.
 “She wouldn’t answer me.
 She would change the subject,” recalls Lisa.
 When she kept pressing, her mother broke down, saying it would destroy the family and that her dad—the man she grew up with—would kill her.
 She refused to say anything else about Lisa’s biological father.

 Lisa doesn’t want to strain her relationship with the father who raised her either.
 “I just could never break his heart,” she says, but her mother’s refusal to talk frustrates her.
 Reading the same stories from other people about confronting their parent, Lisa says, has made it easier to cope.
 She’d like to to host a meetup with members of the DNA NPE Friends group who live near her in Pennsylvania.